tareqaminul/f5academy-gwapi-nginx-gateway-fabric/README.md

 - Kubernetes cluster (1.25+)
 - `kubectl` configured to access your cluster
 - `helm` (v3.0+) installed

-These pre-requisites are already set up in the Environment.
+(These pre-requisites are already met in the Environment.
+We do NOT need to re-install!)

 ### Environment Setup
 This guide uses [Killercoda](https://killercoda.com) for a free, interactive Kubernetes playground.